canguruhh/MetaverseTutorials/tutorials/2-Avatars-and-MSTs/README.md

 </html>
 ```

-Now, create a function to register your avatar
+Now, create a function to register your Avatar.
+Remember, you'll have to initialize the `wallet` object first (see the previous tutorial).
 ```
 async function registerAvatar(avatar_name,avatar_address) {